priyank9320/twitter-sentiment-analysis-using-graph-theory/README.md

 ![img](media/tweet-plot-community)

-***Fig : Plot showing some clustering in the tweets belonging since they belong to some of the major sub-communities in the network, tweets belonging to smaller sub-communities were deleted***
+***Fig : Plot showing some clustering in the tweets since they belong to some of the major sub-communities in the network, tweets belonging to smaller sub-communities were deleted***